Saketh1196/Image_Classification/README.md

 # Image_Detection

-In this project, Images are classified using Graphical User Interface (GUI) from the given dataset.
+In this project, Images are classified using Graphical User Interface (GUI) from the given dataset using deep learning with keras.
+The accuracy for the dataset was found using train test split.
+The accuracy came about 60%.
+Images are uploaded as shown in the Gif below.
+Some of the images were detected accurately while the rest are not classified correctly.

 - OpenCV

  ```bash